ahoorab/cdk-iac/README.md

 * -t Name of the template to stamp out
 * -a Name to give the application
 * -d Your DTAP e.g. dev for your developer account
-* -v If you have multiple vpcs in an AWS then use this flag
+* -v If you have multiple vpcs in an AWS then you can use this flag to target specific a VPC if required
+* -p Flag to indicate you want to use an AWS Credentials profile.

 ### What happens when you use the above command?
 1. The .sh script runs the Java class indicated by the -t flag and passes in the properties
 2. The 'main' method instaniates the class which calls 'super' through to CdkIacTemplate
-3. CdkIacTemplate loads any properties in this order : DTAP then Vpc
+3. CdkIacTemplate loads any properties defined in the resources folder
-4. It then calls up to the original class to get any properties defined there.
-5. Properties are stored in this order Dtap, Vpc, Application.
+4. Properties are loaded in this order:- Dtap, Vpc, Application.
 Duplicate keys will be overridden by newer properties.
-This allows you define an EC2 KeyPair in the DTAP, but override it in the Vpc.
+This allows you define an EC2 KeyPair in the DTAP, but override it with a value in a Vpc.
-6. Again there is a call to the original class to get the Stack definitions.
+5. A call is made to the original class to get the Stack definitions.
-7. run is then Invoked on the CDK App
+6. run is then Invoked on the CDK App
-8. CDK then performs whichever command you gave it
+7. CDK then performs whichever command you gave it

-### Creating two applications using the same Template but with different configurations
+### Creating two applications using the same Template, but with different configurations
 By defining application properties in the resources section you can use the same Template that creates similar stacks, but with different configurations.

-When using the BeanstalkTemplate the following resources will be created:
+When using the include BeanstalkTemplate for example, the following resources will be created when the BeanstalkApiGateway stack is called:

 * IAM Roles
 * Beanstalk Application and Environment
 * API Gateway RestAPI, Resource and Method